Skip to Main Content

 • Repayment terms: The repayment term is how long it will take to pay the loan off.
 Some options, like payday loans, have very short repayment terms of just a couple of weeks, while personal loans and credit card cash advances can take months or years to repay.
 Generally speaking, the shorter the repayment term, the higher your monthly payment will be and the less interest you’ll pay (though this isn’t always the case, especially with payday loans and other extremely high-APR options).

 • Secured loan availability: If you’re struggling to get approved for an unsecured personal loan, a secured personal loan could help you qualify.
-Only a few lenders offer them (such as Upgrade and Best Egg), and note that the collateral you use to secure the loan is at risk if you default.
+Only a few lenders offer them (such as Upgrade), and note that the collateral you use to secure the loan is at risk if you default.

 Check Out: How To Compare Personal Loans